Materials & Compositions

 NUCLIDE3 FRACTION3

-Key Concept: Serpent uses the sign of density and fractions to distinguish between mass-based and atom-based specifications.
-This flexibility allows you to work with whatever data you have available.
+Serpent uses the sign of both the density and the individual nuclide fractions to distinguish between mass-based and atom-based specifications.

 1001.09c 2 % 2 hydrogen atoms per molecule